A lot can happen in a year, just ask Newstead local Tori Smith.

-Tori then began to work closely with our NEIS Coordinator, Wendy Winzar who referred Tori to the New Enterprise Incentive Scheme (NEIS) program.
+Tori then began to work closely with our Business Mentor, Wendy Winzar who referred Tori to 1-on-1 mentoring.

-With the guidance of PeoplePlus and our NEIS services, Tori decided to turn her passion for animals into an exciting career, which she admits to having progressed very quickly.
+With the guidance of Asuria (formerly PeoplePlus) and our 1-on-1 mentoring services, Tori decided to turn her passion for animals into an exciting career, which she admits to having progressed very quickly.

 “I knew that from the moment I started the program, I was set on this being my life, my job, and my new passion so I bought a trailer and began working towards opening my own business.

-“The NEIS program was exactly what I needed to open my own business.
+“The 1-on-1 mentoring program was exactly what I needed to open my own business.
 I am very thankful to have participated in a program where your dreams are not only encouraged, they are shown to be reachable,” says Tori.

 Having recently opened her new business, Tori’s Pooch Parlour, Tori has since been servicing the demand for dog grooming across Central Victoria, with a purposely fitted trailer complete with hydro bath and all the equipment required, with plans for a second trailer current in the pipeline.